-The Master of Science in Behaviour, Evolution and Conservation degree is intended for students who wish to combine an advanced approach to ecology and sciences of evolution with the possibility of working with fauna and/or flora.
+The Master of Science in Behaviour, Evolution and Conservation degree is intended for students who wish to combine an advanced approach to ecology with the possibility of working with fauna, flora or microbes.

-This training provides in-depth knowledge of the relations that living beings establish with their environment, their fellows, the resources on which they depend and the dangers with which they must cope.
+The Master programme provides in-depth knowledge of the relations between living beings and their environment, their fellows, the resources on which they depend and the dangers they face.
 It also provides advanced teaching on the evolution of organisms and their mechanisms of adaptation to changing biotic and abiotic environmental conditions.

 Possibility of specialisation in:

 Master of Science (MSc) in Behaviour, Evolution and Conservation

 Candidates must be holders of a Bachelor of Science (BSc) in Biology or in a field considered to be equivalent awarded by a Swiss university.

 Other degrees awarded by a foreign university may be considered equivalent and grant access to the programme with or without further conditions.